Home Page Contact Camp Duncan Board

 Camp Duncan Youth Camp and Camp Duncan Youth Camp

 Have you ever felt that you would like to be a part of something new?
-To create something fresh, exciting and contribute to a cause that you think is worth investing your effort in.
+At Camp Duncan we are looking to try something new.

-We are exploring the idea of bringing a Bluegrass Music Festival to Loon Lake in support of Camp operations, but also in development of a new beginning.
+We are exploring the idea of bringing a Bluegrass/Folk Music Festival to Loon Lake in support of Camp operations, but also in development of a new beginning.
+Mark August 15, 2026 on your calundar and if you are interested in volunteering for this event.

-If you are interested in exploring this as a possibility, getting involved in something new and exciting, drop us a line or in a few days fill in the volunteer contact form soon to be posted here.
+If you are interested in getting invoived this as a possibility, getting involved in something new and exciting, drop us a line or in a few days fill in the volunteer contact form soon to be posted here.

 Upgraded Cabins